Fatty Acids: Hydroxy and Other Oxygenated

 Dihydroxy acids, such as 9,10-dihydroxy-octadecanoic acid and higher homologues, can be minor components of several seed oils, including castor oil, but they occur in significant concentrations in the seed oil of Cardamine impatiens, and trihydroxy (+)-threo-9,10,18-trihydroxyoctadecanoic (phloionolic) and (+)‑threo-9,10,18-trihydroxy-cis-12-octadecenoic acids occur in the seed oil of Chamaepeuce afra.

 Cutin and suberin: The aerial surfaces of higher plants are covered with a continuous extracellular layer, termed the cuticle, that contains cutin as the major structural component.
-Suberin is a related but distinct material that forms near the plasma membrane in the plant cells of the periderm, i.e., the tissue that surrounds secondary stems in woody plants as part of the bark, and it comprises both aliphatic and aromatic polymers and glycerol; it is also present on root surfaces.
+Suberin is a related material that forms near the plasma membrane in the plant cells of the periderm, i.e., the tissue that surrounds secondary stems in woody plants as part of the bark, and it comprises both aliphatic and aromatic polymers and glycerol; it is also present on root surfaces.
 Together, these layers act as barriers to control the movement of gases, water and solutes, and to impart resistance to pathogens or herbivores.
 Both cutin and suberin contain polyesters with linear and branched chains that consist mainly of mono-, di- and trihydroxy fatty acids together with α,ω‑dicarboxylic fatty acids; the last may be linked via glycerol moieties.
 In cutin, these fatty acids have chain lengths of 16 and 18 carbons, while suberin is much more complex as it contains phenolic acids and wax components, and the range of chain-lengths can go up to C28.

-Formulae of some typical cutin/suberin fatty acids
+Figure 4.
+Structures of some typical cutin/suberin fatty acids. |

 The fatty acids of cutins include ω-monohydroxy acids (saturated and monoenoic), 9(or 10),16-dihydroxy-hexadecanoic acid (and analogous C18 acids), 9,10,18‑trihydroxy-octadecanoic acid, and occasionally related fatty acids with epoxyl or keto groups in central positions, e.g., 9,10-epoxy,18-hydroxy-octadecanoate.
 Suberins contain comparable fatty acids but with a wider range of chain-lengths and varying degrees of oxygenation, including phenylpropionic acids, and the best known and characterized source is cork from the bark of the cork oak (Quercus suber).
 In the 'model' plant Arabidopsis thaliana, leaf cutin is enriched in 1,18‑octadec-6,9-dienedioic acid, derived from linoleate, while flower cutin contains predominantly 10,16‑dihydroxypalmitic acid.